With parts of NSW still affected by drought, increased numbers of wildlife and livestock on the roads pose an added risk to motorists.

 Wildlife, especially kangaroos and wallabies, are also drawn to the roadside, attracted by the feed watered by run-off from the roads.

 Temporary warning signs in areas where cattle graze and also in native animal hotspots urge motorists to slow down and watch for animals on the roads.

 Safe driving tips

-One in seven crashes on country roads involves an animal.
+One in every 41 casualty crashes on country roads involves a vehicle hitting an animal.
 Kangaroos, wombats and stray stock can move fast and be extremely unpredictable.
 When animals stray onto the road it’s hard to know what they’ll do next.
 Slowing down and being prepared, especially near sunrise and sunset, could save a collision or even save your life.

-- Be aware – animals are more active and harder to see at sunrise and sunset
+- Be aware – animals are more active near waterholes and creeks, and harder to see at sunrise and sunset

 - Reduce your speed – slow down when you see animal warning signs